Metastable Strings and Gravitational Waves in One-Scale Models: Discussion

 We work in a \emph{one-scale} setting, where the defect physics is controlled by a single symmetry-breaking scale, the dark Higgs vacuum expectation value, \(\eta\).
 This contrasts with \emph{multi-step} breaking which can also lead to the formation of metastable strings \(SU(2)\to U(1)\to \emptyset\), in which monopoles from the first transition can nucleate on strings formed at the second~\cite{Buchmuller:2019gfy,Buchmuller:2023aus,Shifman:2002yi,Chitose:2023dam,Chitose:2025cmt}.
 The two gauge symmetry breaking transitions occur at the scales $V$ and $v$ respectively.
 String tension is governed by the lower of the two scales, $\mu_{\rm str} \sim 2\pi v^2.$ These strings are metastable and can decay into monopole pairs by unwinding their field configurations via the $SU(2)$ gauge fields.
 Monopole configurations in this model are governed by the large vacuum expectation value, $M_m \sim 4\pi V/g.$ As shown in~\cite{Shifman:2002yi}, the resulting string decay rate can be calculated semiclassically and the approach is robust in a thin-wall limit which relies on the hierarchy of the vacuum expectation values: $V \gg v$.
 To fit the semiclassical rate exponent $\kappa$ in these models into the range relevant for the PTA signal, one is forced however to forgo the large hierarchy of scales and consider the regime $V \to v$ where the two steps of the symmetry breaking pattern are not well-separated~\cite{Buchmuller:2023aus}.
-In this case, the thin-wall approximation is invalid and one has to resort to other means of finding the bounce solution and the bounce action.
-This program was carried out in Ref.~\cite{Chitose:2023dam} relying on the Shifman-Yung ansatz~\cite{Shifman:2002yi} to parameterise the tunnelling trajectory, however in the absence of the large hierarchy between the scales, $V \gg v$, there is no guarantee that the ansatz describes the dominant trajectory in field space~\cite{Shifman:2002yi}.
-It is also not apriori obvious that the corresponding string configuration is classically stable in the first place in the $V \sim v$ regime, and if not, it will decay classically and much faster than the required exponentially suppressed semiclassical decay.
-These features of two-scale models are different from the single-scale model setup considered in our paper where the string configuration itself is known to be classically stable, and its quantum mechanical decay rate can be reliably calculated in the thin-wall approach.
+In this case, it is not a priori clear that the corresponding string configuration is classically stable in the regime $V \sim v $; if it is not, the string would undergo rapid classical decay, overwhelming the exponentially suppressed semiclassical decay process.
+These features of two-scale models are different from the single-scale model setup considered in our paper where the string configuration itself is known to be classically stable, and its quantum mechanical decay rate can be reliably calculated.